kerberosmansour/NVD_Auto_Score/README.md

 # NVD_Auto_Score
 ## Auto Score NVD CVEs Using GPT-4

-Given a CVE, and using only limited information an NVD analyst would have to review and rate a CVE this AI script will:
+Given a CVE, and using only limited information an NVD analyst would have to review and rate a CVE, this AI script will:
-Take the CVE Description and Reference URLs to create a detailed description Rate each CVSS 3.1 attribute
+* Take the CVE Description and Reference URLs to create a detailed description
+* Rate each CVSS 3.1 attribute
-Use those attributes to include the CVSS 3.1 score
+* Use those attributes to include the CVSS 3.1 score